LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/Raws/transcript_raw_qmcdevmtg_20220212.md

 Gdude: Alrt, ig we c start.
 Y'all rdy?
 Alrt, let's get started.
 First on my list = I tend to go in alphabetical order, you m hv noticed = Build Tools.
 Glitch, wld you lk to hv a word?

 Glitch: OK, sure.
 As alw, thr hasn't been much in the ways of Build Tools.
 I ended up doing some work since last t I talked, on VanillaGradle, being able to remap the cmpl_ mod to Hashed or Intermediary or sth lk tt.
 But tt ended up gg on the wayside bcz I rlz_ I c mk Loader mostly work with Floom.
 So I ended up spending my t work- on Loader istd, bcz once Loader's work-, we tknl[ don't nd to use a cstm Build Tool.
 We j hv to gv up some ths, lk we can't use Hashed, and tt's pretty much it, rly.

-!!!
-New shortforms: Intermediary, VanillaGradle, Hashed, team names, has been, alphabet, - tense

 Gdude: Alrt.
 I mean, hey, prog is prog, and it sounds lk some has been hppn-, which is xcl[.
 Uh, next on the list is Comy Tools, me.
 Sprz sprz.
 Cozy-wise, not much.
 We've been look- into a new th we're test-, which Discord is, has= well, we're testbed for yet anor thing, ig.
 We're test- slash cmd perm which is a new th on the comy srvr.
 Thr's not much to do with Cozy rn, bcz it's not on both srvr, so I can't lk change ath to use it.
 But we've set it up, and you'll see lk, some of the slash cmd are greyed out, and evtl[ they'll be hidden, we hope.
 O/w, Comy Tooling hasn't been doing a ton.